 Tip 1: Know Your Developer Platform

 Business is increasingly looking at ways to make this process cheaper and more consistent.
 Examples of ways of achieving this are products such as Facebook’s React Native or Microsoft’s Xamarin platforms.
-Both of these use one language to unify development between all an app’s target platforms, which encourages code re-use for business logic (and to a lesser extent UI), cuts development costs and delivers on consistency that is hard to achieve in different environments.
+Both of these use one language to unify development between all an app’s target platforms, which encourages code re-use for business logic (and to a lesser extent UI), cuts development costs and delivers on the consistency that is hard to achieve in different environments.

 Tip 2: Keep the Source Code Organised